Hough riots: Start of the riot

 Throughout the first half of 1966, there had been a large number of incidents (such as roving gangs of youth, and rock throwing) indicating unrest in the neighborhood.
 In April 1966, the United States Commission on Civil Rights held hearings in Cleveland, during which time it gathered extensive evidence about employment discrimination, police brutality, poor housing, ongoing school segregation, and racism in the community.
 Televised locally, "the hearings revealed that the city's racial powder keg was about to explode".

-The Seventy-Niner's Café was a white-owned bar located on the southeast corner of E. 79th Street and Hough Avenue, and popular with African American residents of the community.
+The Seventy-Niner's Café was a Jewish-owned bar located on the southeast corner of E. 79th Street and Hough Avenue, and popular with African American residents of the community.
 Seventy-Niner's suffered from a number of problems, including drug dealing, the sale of stolen goods, and prostitution, and the owners had begun barring certain individuals from the establishment.
 Local sex workers Margaret Sullivan and her friend, Louise (an African American), were among those who had been banned.
 Sullivan died on July 16, leaving three young children.
 On July 17, Louise attempted to leave a box at the bar so patrons could donate money for the care of Sullivan's children.
 The owners refused to permit the collection.
 Louise returned about 5 PM on Monday, July 18.
 The owners argued with her, allegedly using defamatory and racist language, and she was thrown out.
 A short while later, another racially charged incident occurred, although the exact details are unclear.
 In one account, one of the bar owners denied water to an African American man who had entered the bar, and then posted a sign on the door which read "No Water for Niggers".
 In another account, an African American man purchased a bottle of liquor in the bar, and then requested a cup of ice.
 One of the owners denied his request, and then posted a sign on the door which read "No water for niggers".
 In a third account, an African American man entered the bar and asked for a glass of water.
 One of the owners denied his request and told a waitress that there was "no water for niggers".
 This co-owner then posted a sign on the door which read "No Ice Water".
 In an interview with The Plain Dealer newspaper, the Feigenbaums denied being present at the bar during the incident, and denied that one of their employees had denied a man water.